UK-SBCoA-EbbertLab/brain_cDNA_discovery/README.md

 `cDNA_pipeline` - In house NextFlow pipeline optimized for analysis of Oxford Nanopore PCR Amplified cDNA sequencing data.

-`proteomics_pipeline` - Fragpipe pipeline used to validate new transcripts at the protein level using public Mass Spec data.
+`proteomics` - Analysis pipeline to validate new transcripts at the protein level using publicly available Mass Spec data.

 `singularity_containers` - Directory with container definition files and pull commands.
 With the exception of the Fragpipe pipeline (`proteomics_pipeline`) and the Rshiny web app (`website`), all the software used in this GitHub repository is in these singularity containers.